Frequently Asked Questions

 The ideal height is influenced by the mounting environment and the lamp.
 Most of our systems are designed to achieve ideal illumination at a distance of 30 - 40 cm.
-We go into more detail on the subject of distance in this article.
+On the In this article we address the topic of distance in more detail.

 Neutral light (balanced red and blue component - 3500 K) is the all-rounder for the growing and flowering phase.
 You can't go wrong here.
 Discerning gardeners supplement the neutral white light with monochrome light sources depending on the plant cycle to achieve special impacts on plant physiology.